Alicia Thornton

 Alicia Thornton or Alicia Meynel (1780s – 1800s) was a British horsewoman.
 She has been called the "first female jockey" after she took part in a horse race at what is now York Racecourse in Knavesmire in 1804.

 Life

 Thornton's father may have made watches in Norwich or have owned land in Essex and nothing is known of her mother.
 She came to notice in 1804 when she challenged a man to a horse race.
 Some called her Alice Meynell but others Alice Thornton as it was said she was married to Colonel Thomas Thornton and he was keen on sports, horses and gambling.
-Others referred to her as Colonel Thonton's lady.
+Others referred to her as Colonel Thornton's lady.
 She challenged her sister's partner (brother-in-law) and neighbour Captain Flint to a horse race.
 Her husband offered her his horse and placed a bet on her victory.
 The match race was "for 500 guineas, and 1000 guineas bye" (meaning bets).
 Thornton later said he believed it was 500 guineas and he had only claimed the 1,500 figure to attract a crowd.